schalkw-gmail-com/shoppinglist/README.md

 Once we have the DB in place, I believe it is good start to from the bottom up thus creating the db connections and making sure this is working correctly.

+The order off business is as follows
+ - new list
+ - add an item to the list
+ - view the list
+ - mark an item on the list being viewed